Mohamed Merdji, Burger Master: How to bring a McDonald’s into a hexagon?

 According to your study (McDonald’s moments), published in 2023), the American brand is still as successful with the French.
 In what context did you become interested in this subject?

 Mohamed Merdji: It all started with astonishment, that of these endless queues which formed in front of McDonald’s restaurants at the end of the first confinement, in May 2020.
 Although I have 25 years of career in sociology of food, I am not immune to stereotypes.
-How could a fast-food brand have as its second largest market in the world, after the United States, the country whose gourmet meal is classified as an intangible cultural heritage of humanity by UNESCO?
+How might a fast-food brand have as its second largest market in the world, following the United States, the country whose gourmet meal is classified as an intangible cultural heritage of humanity by UNESCO?
 To this question, I wanted to provide a sociological answer.

 What makes this “gastronomic meal of the French” classified by UNESCO so special?

 A few years ago, I participated in a large international study led by one of my colleagues, Claude Fischler, research director at the CNRS, where we investigated the eating habits of the French, Europeans and Americans.
 What we have highlighted is the existence of two models of food culture.
 The first, the Anglo-Saxon model, is a functional and individualistic model.
-When an American is asked about the meaning that the act of eating has for him, the first answer he gives relates to the technique and the tools (barbecue, frying pan, fridge, microwave, grilling, frying, boil, etc.); then comes the practical aspect.
+When an American is asked regarding the meaning that the act of eating has for him, the first answer he gives relates to the technique and the tools (barbecue, frying pan, fridge, microwave, grilling, frying, boil, etc.); then comes the practical aspect.
 For an American, this act should ideally be as quick and simple as possible.
-It is only then that he talks about foods, which are otherwise only discussed with regard to their nutritional properties.
+It is only then that he talks regarding foods, which are otherwise only discussed with regard to their nutritional properties.
 This is why, in the Anglo-Saxon model, the act of eating is one of the rare acts that is compatible with almost all others since it is not considered as a social act.
 It is therefore possible to eat while driving your car, walking or attending a class.
 The study showed that, in this case, there was never spontaneous mention of what we call commensality: that is to say the fact of sharing a meal in common with the aim of satisfying a social dimension and shared pleasure.
 Now, it is exactly this characteristic which is specific to the second model; that of Latin countries and more specifically of the French.
 To the same question, the first class of response given by a French person integrates the notions of pleasure, taste, cooking, family, colleagues, friends or even parties.
 We are therefore here in a design which gives its place to pleasure, sharing and conviviality, but also to products, through the image of the terroir, the market and the producers.

 What is this paradox that makes this Anglo-Saxon model so successful in imposing itself at the very heart of its antithesis: the French model?